 Allergies are a common cause of skin conditions in dogs and cats, along with other species.
 This type of allergy goes by several names; the most common are atopy, allergic skin disease, or allergic inhalant dermatitis (AID).

-The main difference between us and pets is that allergies in pets tend to cause skin conditions, as opposed to the runny eyes, runny noses, and sneezing we encounter in people.
+The main difference between us and dog and cats is that allergies in pets tend to cause skin conditions and ear problems, as opposed to the runny eyes, runny noses, and sneezing we encounter in people.
 Symptoms typically include scratching and itching, although many other skin conditions can cause itching.
-Medically, this itching is called pruritus.
+This itching is called pruritus.